inBeat/inbeat-website/content/articles/finding-instagram-influencers-free.md

 ---
 **If you’re interested in working with Instagram influencers, there are many ways to find them**.

-Before beginning your search, define your ideal influencer.
-You can ask yourself the following questions:
+Before beginning your search, define your ideal influencer by asking yourself these questions:

 1. How many followers do they have?
 2. What niche do they cover?